Hzxon/OpenClaw2026_duoBolang_tenderMania/README.md

 ## What it does

 A consultancy spends hours every week trawling LPSE, World Bank, and ministry portals for tenders that fit.
-Most don't.
-SponsorUs replaces that grind with an agent loop:
+Most don't. tenderMania replaces that grind with an agent loop:

 ```
 [live scrape]  →  [LLM normalize → Pydantic]  →  [3 parallel scorer agents]